GatherSpot/MobileApp/README.md

 - - post event description in multiple languages
 - - display the event information in the prefered user language

 - verify that a user is part of a given university

+- include payment to share the event costs